 Cool the crispy chicken strips on a wire rack or absorbent towels.

-- 2 Large Chicken Breast, At least 16 ounces total.
+- 2 large chicken breasts (at least 16 ounces total)

 - Add the grated Parmesan cheese to your food processor or blender and puree it until it forms a fine powder.
 Remove the cheese powder to a plate and set it aside.